Occupational Therapy for Children: Signs and Support

 What can Occupational Therapy Help With?

-Performance Areas of interventions
+Performance Areas of Interventions:

 In order for children to explore the world around them, they require the ability to move with ease.
 Many of the activities that they engage in - running, jumping, sitting, lying down, eating, playing - require them to be able to move freely and fluidly.
 However, some children who experience certain motor control deficits might find themselves having difficulties carrying out various movements.